Safeguards for the termination of schemes

 If the strata company does not pass an ordinary resolution in favour of the outline proposal, the termination proposal comes to an end and the Registrar is notified.

 Step 4.
-Obtain initial planning approval
+Obtain planning approval

 Planning approval is required because when a scheme terminates, all the lots and common property become a single lot.
 This is regarded as a form of subdivision which requires approval from the West Australian Planning Commission (WAPC).

 Step 5.
-Prepare detailed proposal
+Prepare full proposal

 - The approved plan of subdivision for the proposal

-- specifics of what each owner is being offered for their lot, including:
+- Specifics of what each owner is being offered for their lot, including:

 - how much money the proponent is offering

-- whether the owner is being offered a replacement lot in a new scheme to be built on the current site, or
+- whether the owner is being offered a replacement lot in a new scheme to be built on the current site or

 - whether the owner is being offered a replacement lot in a scheme nearby (in the same neighbourhood)